 (2) The appraisal or valuation was submitted for:

-(i) Purchase at probate under 43 CFR 30;
+(i) Purchase at probate under 43 CFR part 30;

-(ii) The Land Buy-Back Program for Tribal Nations; or
+(ii) The Land Buy-Back Program for Tribal Nations;

+(iii) An acquisition by the United States to which the Uniform Appraisal Standards for Federal Land Acquisitions applies; or

-(iii) Specific legislation requiring the Department to review and approve an appraisal or valuation.
+(iv) Specific legislation requiring the Department to review and approve an appraisal or valuation.

 § 100.302 May I request Departmental review of an appraisal even if a qualified appraiser completed the appraisal or valuation?